ChrisWilson477/problemSolving-OH/README.md

 [x] Once the request-response cycle has completed successfully, update gList array in App state.

 [x] implement componentDidMount lifecyle method to pull in items from database each time the <App/> component mounts and render the items to the page

+//things I had to do:

+//Backend

+//create a schema with SQL
+//connect the schema to the DB using mysql -u root -p > schema.sql
+//make sure the create connection was properly defined
+// create queries based on what I needed from the DB
+//export queries

+//Express

+//create routes that send status codes and req/res to the DB
+//Err first call backs

+//Front End

+//create a function to perform a GET request
+//create a function to make a POST request
+//update state of whats being typed into the input bar
+//pass props into other component
+//add clickhandler function to submit button
+//fix the component map

+//additional: destructure props